 9. Safe, Sound Workplace and Employees' Growth and Development

 We respect the rights of all individuals and will endeavor to make our workplaces safe, sound and energetic.

 We will strive to respect the personalities and individuality of employees and support their professional development and careers to enable self-realization.

 Human Rights Initiatives

-The SEI Group Compliance Manual outlines our respect of human rights and prohibits discrimination, and we are making continuous efforts for human rights enlightenment and education to solve various human rights issues including discrimination and sexual harassment and to ensure thorough adherence to the manual.
+The Sumitomo Electric Group Compliance Manual outlines our respect of human rights and prohibits discrimination, and we are making continuous efforts for human rights enlightenment and education to solve various human rights issues including discrimination and sexual harassment and to ensure thorough adherence to the manual.

-In Japan, we participate in human rights organizations including the Osaka Enterprise Liaison Committee for Social Integration and Human Rights.
+In Japan, we participate in human rights organizations including the Corporate Federation For Dowa And Human Rights Issue, Osaka.
 In cooperation with relevant governmental agencies and other organizations, Sumitomo Electric works toward the realization of a society in which human rights are guaranteed for all.

 Various internal training programs are systematically organized every year, including position-based training for all classes from executives to newly-hired employees, education at the worksites provided mainly by Human Rights Task Committee members, cross-sectional training by subject, and in-house contests for human rights slogans.
 In addition, we have set up internal and external sections in charge of consultation and reporting on any human rights violations as well as counseling services in regard to sexual harassment.
 Sumitomo Electric has also established a system to quickly gather information on any human rights violations and take appropriate measures against them.

 System for Listening to Employee Opinion